Croat79/FalsePhilosopher-BadUSB-Playground/README.md

 # BadUSB-Playground
-Welcome to the BadUSB Playground!
+Welcome to the BadUSB Playground, let's build some cool stuff!
-Let's build some cool stuff!
+Most of what you find in here is either a WIP or resources for a project.